DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_planning_considerations.md

 Examples of aspects that may need consideration:
 * Collection/ processing of personal data
 	* Investigate need for Data Protection Impact Assessment (DPIA) if the project involves a "high risk" to people's personal information
-	* Investigate need for data processor agreements or joint controllership agreement in multi-partner projects
+	* Investigate need for data processor agreements or joint controllership agreements in multi-partner projects
 	* Consult privacy guidelines and routines at your institution.
 For questions about processing of personal data contact your local data protection officer (DPO).
 * Export control regulations
 * Confidentiality/ commercial issues